jeremy-w/ayadn/README.md

 ayadn.rb write "Here's an escaped exclamation mark \! and normal simple quotes in the same text."
 ```

-In the future I will implement a method to automatically strip/escape the special characters.
-In the meantime, just be careful.
+**To avoid these problems, post with the compose feature, that is to say without providing arguments:**

-**To avoid these problems, post with the compose feature, eg without providing arguments to `ayadn.rb write`.**
+`ayadn.rb write`

 ## Screencaps